 But it’s a damn good place to start.
 This site brings to the forefront a very real concern in our modern age: the information we’re giving to these web companies, how much control we have over that process, and who is getting access to that information.

 To learn more about your privacy, check out some of the articles here on Make Tech Easier.
-Recently, I wrote a piece on browser fingerprinting, Judy wrote an excellent article on app permissions, and Derrik gave us the low-down on encrypted messenger apps.
+Recently, I wrote a piece on browser fingerprinting, Ayo wrote an excellent article on app permissions, and Derrik gave us the low-down on encrypted messenger apps.
 For these articles and more like it, stick around!

 Also, give us some feedback in the comments.
 Is there anything you feel I’m missing?
 Anything you want us to cover in a future article?
 Let us know!